 Definition of Sexual Harassment

-Sexual harassment is a type of sex discrimination that violates Title VII of the Civil Rights Act of 1964 and Colorado state law when it happens at work.
+Sexual harassment is a type of sex discrimination that is protected by the Title VII of the Civil Rights Act of 1964 and Colorado state law when it happens at work.
 According to the U.S. Equal Employment Opportunity Commission guidelines, sexual harassment can be unwelcome sexual advances, requests for sexual favors, and other verbal or physical behavior of a sexual nature when:

 - Submission to the sexual conduct is a term or condition of an individual’s employment, whether explicitly or implicitly.